sameer-karim/ds-portfolio/projects/DR_CNN/README.md

-This project designs and implements a Convolutional Neural Network to detext diabetic retinopathies from retina images taken using fundus photography.
+This project designs and implements a Convolutional Neural Network to detect diabetic retinopathies from retina images taken using fundus photography.
 Concepts demonstrated: data preprocessing, feature engineering, multiple models designed and implemented, and hyperparameter tuning.